Drone giant DJI builds team to work on autonomous car tech

 The Shenzhen-based company is hiring engineers for auto electronics, autonomous driving, and in-car software, job posts on its website show.

-Three people said DJI plans to sell driver-assist technology such as lidar sensors, a key component in self-driving cars, and packaged solutions for autonomous driving functions.
+Three people said DJI plans to sell driver-assist technology, such as lidar sensors, a key component in self-driving cars, and packaged solutions for autonomous driving functions.

-All sources spoke on condition of anonymity as the details are not public yet.
+All sources spoke on condition of anonymity, as the details are not public yet.

 DJI said it had no new announcements at the moment.